ro0gr/ember-cli-page-object/guides/quickstart.md

 })
 ```

-In comparison to components which are plain JS definitions, page objects are ready to use instances.
+In comparison to components which are plain JS definitions, page objects are ready to use instances, so we don't need to `create`.

-It means can just import and use it in tests:

 ```js
 import searchPage from 'project-name/tests/pages/search';